akanadocs/akanadocs.github.io/sp/platform-hardening_2.0.md

 ![Admin Console](images/hardening-admin-console.png "Admin Console")

-#### <a name="install-internet-facing-and-administration-applications-on-separate-containers"></a>Install Internet-facing and administration applications on separate containers
+#### <a name="install-internet-facing-and-administration-applications-on-separate-containers"></a>Install Internet-facing and Administration Applications on Separate Containers

 There are two components to this:
 1. The Community Manager should not be installed on the same container as Policy Manager Console